Defeated Va. gubernatorial candidate Amanda Chase loses bid to overturn state Senate censure

 Chase, who this week placed third in a field of seven Republicans seeking the party’s gubernatorial nomination, received the formal rebuke for a pattern of “unacceptable conduct,” her fellow senators declared at the time.

-Chase fought back with a lawsuit in U.S. District Court in Richmond, contending that all of the remarks and actions in question are protected by her right to free speech and political expression.
+Chase fought back with a lawsuit in U.S. District Court in Richmond, contending that all of the remarks and actions in question were protected by her right to free speech and political expression.
 It requested that her censure be overturned and expunged.

 Along with the full Senate, the suit named Lt.
 Gov. Justin Fairfax (D) and Senate Clerk Susan Clarke Schaar as defendants.